Cgcollins91/ENPM661_Project_05/report.md

 ![[Pasted image 20241208105031.png]]

 # Robot Workspace
 We assessed the robot workspace by limiting joint movement to +/- 90 degrees and running every combination of 4 linearly spaced joint angles from -90 to +90 degrees.
-The constraint on +/-90 degrees is due to the possibility of joint combinations where the end effector would collide with the floor.
-This constraint could later be relaxed leveraging logic to limit specific joint based on the position of other joints to avoid floor collisions.
+The constraint is due to the possibility of collisions with the floor and could later be relaxed leveraging condition based logic to avoid floor collisions.
 The below plot shows the end effector position at each point run and the shaded blue indicates possible positions for the end effector.

 ![[Pasted image report_images/Robot_Workspace_Project2.png]]